 Exams: There are two exams in this course.
-Students will have 95 minutes for the exam, and exams will be proctored in the classroom using the university-owned computers.
 No outside materials are permitted for use during the exam.

-Projects: There are eight projects in this course, and each is worth up to 40 points.
+Projects: There are six projects in this course, and each is worth up to 40 points.
+Projects will be introduced in class, but they may be due at a later date.
 See Canvas for the project details and requirements.